 UWF will offer the following initiatives to support the talent gap in this area accelerating business partnerships, capstone experiences and overall increases in enrollment in both undergraduate and graduate.
+In each initiative industry certifications and other relevant certificates and workforce focused micro-credentials will be offered.

-- 1. Undergraduate degrees include: (1) Electrical Engineering, Bachelors, (2) Mechanical Engineering, Bachelors, (3) Supply Chain Logistics, Bachelors.
-In each of these programming areas, UWF will offer capstone experiences at the UWF Sea3D Additive Manufacturing laboratory enabling students to work collaboratively with governmental, corporate and academic partnerships that are critical to enhancing the overall student experience educate tomorrow's workforce-ready college graduates to move into positions, meeting a key target industry need. - 2.
-Undergraduate and Graduate Research Robotics and Intelligent Systems.
-To support both undergraduate and graduate research in robotics and intelligent systems, UWF is launching a PhD program in Intelligent Systems and Robotics in Fall 2019 in partnership with the Institute for Human and Machine Cognition (pending Florida Board of Trustees approval).
-The launch of this program will enable UWF undergraduate and graduate students participating in significant undergraduate education and research to work collaboratively with PhD students and IHMC scientists. - 3.
-Funded student internships will be available through this funding for students to work in companies for semester long experiences.
-Experiences may be longer based on partnerships that will create highly sought after talent.
+Undergraduate degrees with industry certification and workforce experience include: (1) Electrical Engineering, Bachelors, (2) Mechanical Engineering, Bachelors, (3) Supply Chain Logistics, Bachelors.
+In each of these programming areas, UWF will offer experiences at the UWF Sea3D Advanced Manufacturing laboratory enabling students to work collaboratively with governmental, corporate and academic partnerships that are critical to enhancing the overall student experience educate tomorrow's workforce-ready college graduates to move into positions, meeting a key target industry need.
+Students will take courses in this program where they will gain an industry certification.